Nicole: To free America from the control of the CCP, we must expose the “Trojan horses” planted by the CCP inside the US government agencies

-【Nicole on Steve Gruber Show】Nicole: To free America from the control of the CCP, we must expose the “Trojan horses” planted by the CCP inside the US government agencies.
-Without the help of those sellouts, it would be impossible for the CCP to infiltrate the U.S.,let alone launch attacks.
+6/22/2023 【Nicole on Steve Gruber Show】Nicole: To free America from the control of the CCP, we must expose the “Trojan horses” planted by the CCP inside the US government agencies.
+Without the help of those sellouts, it would be impossible for the CCP to infiltrate the U.S., let alone launch attacks.

 #NFSC #takedowntheCCP #FreeMilesGuo #FreeYvetteWang